wenwen-dev/huckleberry/README.md

 # Huckleberry Agency Website

+## My reflections

+1. The approach
+   When given a design, e.g. a Figma file, a good approach is to first a. layout: get everything into a broadly right position and then b. work on detailed styles section by section

+2. Assigning responsibilities
+   Different containers in this project: header, main, .max-width-wrapper, .intro-chunk, .card have different responsibilities.
+Put into some design and thoughts when assigning them,

+- biggest containers e.g. header and main should only have very general rules applied such as background-color
+- .max-width-container should only make sure that it puts a max width constraint on its child and there's a decent padding to make it readable
+- .card and .intro-chunk inside the max width wrapper can now have their _individual_ styles, such as different vertical paddings (horizontal ones are same in order to align), border styles, etc.

+This makes the architecture clearer and increases code reusability.

+3. CSS selectors
+   A refresher:
+   main .max-width-wrapper vs main.max-width-wrapper

+---

 In this workshop, you'll build a minimal landing page for an agency.

 This mockup is built entirely using _flow layout_: no Flexbox, no grid, no absolute positioning, no media queries.
 It relies heavily on padding, margin, and border, as well as some of the tricks we learned in Module 1.